heyjianjing/eliu_summer_2024/README.md

 `notes_03`
 * Sampling from a distribution
 * Laplace's method for sampling based on 2nd order Taylor approximation of distribution
-* Finite difference to compute second derivative
+* Use finite difference to compute second derivatives

 `notes_04`
 * Concept of eigenvalues and eigenvectors